ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 If the compiler can know that a variable will not overflow because it is a signed integer then it can apply optimizations that depend on regular repeated arithmetic operations behave "as expected" [(74)](https://www.linkedin.com/pulse/int-uint-question-alex-dathskovsky-).
 With unsigned integers that is not possible since the value is allowed to wrap, wrecking havoc with any numerical analysis.

+(
+The following is a duplicate of _Arithmetic Series_ below.
+Merge them under _Arithmetic Series_.
+)

 Here is an example of a loop that has a closed form solution if we know that all operations will be performed "as expected".
 ```cpp